 Have you ever been to Greenwich?
 Nope, not Greenwich, Connecticut!
 And no, not Greenwich Village in New York.
-But, Greenwich England.
+But, Greenwich Village London.
 As in Greenwich Mean Time?!

 Whether you go by boat or by rail, Greenwich is easily accessible!
 We were fortunate enough to be staying in Greenwich during our visit to London.
-There are many reasons that you’ll want to visit Greenwich!
+There are many reasons that you’ll want to visit Greenwich Village in London!

-- If you happen to be a fan of maritime history ~ Greenwich England is the place for you!
+- If you happen to be a fan of maritime history ~ Greenwich Village is the place for you!

 - Or, if you love beautiful gardens ~ Greenwich is the place for you!

-- If you enjoy good food and a vibrant market ~ Greenwich is definitely the place for you!
+- If you enjoy good food and a vibrant market ~ Greenwich Village London is definitely the place for you!

 - Or maybe, if you want to see a lovely English village ~ yep, Greenwich is it!

 - And, finally, if you want a family-friendly village to stay or visit ~ well, you know…